sykoram/sis/README.md

 ## Screenshots

-The appearence may change over time, but I'll try to update these screenshots.

 *Note: The elements that appear cut off in the screenshots are, in fact, horizontally scrollable. \
 (Czech version is shown, but switching to English is possible.)*